 Why does the University require the use of the Official Email address?

 A standardized email address facilitates educational uses of email.
-Faculty determine how electronic forms of communication (e.g., email, Blackboard) are used in their classes and specify their requirements in the course syllabus.
+Faculty determine how electronic forms of communication (e.g., email, Canvas) are used in their classes and specify their requirements in the course syllabus.
 This policy ensures that students will be able to comply with email-based course requirements specified by faculty.
 Faculty can assume that students' official @du.edu accounts are being utilized, and faculty can use email for their classes accordingly.

 What about email forwarding?